 To contact Dr. Stiene about Regenexx please call (513) 389-3641

 PRP is an emerging treatment in the field of Regenerative Orthopaedics.
-It has been in used in Europe for many years and Beacon was one of the first centers in the Midwest to utilize this treatment having performed over 2000 treatments since 2007.
+It has been in use in Europe for many years and Beacon was one of the first centers in the Midwest to utilize this treatment having performed over 2000 treatments since 2007.
 PRP is basically an acceleration of the body’s healing and regenerative powers.

 Platelets are particles found in the blood whose primary purpose is to respond to injury and begin the healing process.
 They migrate to the site of injury and when exposed to injured tissue and release proteins into the bloodstream called growth factors.
 Growth factors recruit the body’s repair cells to the area of injury and these repair cells are known as stem cells.
 A stem cell doesn’t know what it is supposed to become until a growth factor signals it to become bone, ligament, tendon, muscle, or other tissues.

-Components of connective tissue such as tendon and ligaments have a very poor blood supply and once injured can be very difficult to heal.
+Components of connective tissue such as tendons and ligaments have a very poor blood supply and once injured can be very difficult to heal.
 A tendon is made up of thousands of individual fibers called collagen and bundle together very neatly and orderly much like the fibers or wires in an electrical cable.
 When a tendon becomes injured because of overuse or injury, the body tries to repair the individual fibers and because of poor blood supply growth factors and stem cells can’t do their job correctly and fibers are repaired with poorly organized tissue commonly called scar tissue.

 Scar tissue does not have the same strength and elasticity as healthy tissue so when the same force, overuse, or trauma is placed upon the tissue containing scar, it fails, more tissue tears, more scar tissue develops and a vicious cycle of pain and dysfunction occur called tendinopathy.
 Tendinopathy is a very difficult problem to treat and treatments to date aim at relieving pain and restoring function, but the injured tissue remains.
 As a result, recurrence is likely and becomes very frustrating for the patient.